tyrobee/Ardu_Mp3/README.md

 # Ardu_Mp3
-Its a Arduino based mp3 player
+Its an Arduino based mp3 player